-A

-B
+A B C D

-The network below represents a system of water pipes in a geothermal power station.
+The network on the opposite page represents a system of water pipes in a geothermal power station.

 The numbers on each arc represent the lower and upper capacity for each pipe in gallons per second.

 The water is taken from a nearby river at node A